 Here is another example which shows that the local variable has more power over the global variable.

 Inside the local scope the local variable ‘hi'(444) is preferred over the global value.
-Outside the local scope the global value is preffered since the local variable has ceased to exist.
+Outside the local scope the global value is preferred since the local variable has ceased to exist.

 Let us test the power of global variable with the enclosed variable.